ambiorix-web/ambiorix/docs/guide/not-found.md

 # 404

-You can set the 404 page in two ways.
+You can set the 404 page in two ways, the function is identical and follows the same logic as that passed to the `get` or `post` methods.

 ```r
 app$not_found <- function(req, res){